thilomueller/mqt-yaqs/UPGRADING.md

 This comes as a result of GitHub removing the `macos-13` runners from their infrastructure. x86 macOS systems are no longer tested in our CI and we can no longer guarantee that MQT YAQS installs and runs correctly on them.

+### End of support for Python 3.9

+Starting with this release, MQT YAQS no longer supports Python 3.9.
+This is in line with the scheduled end of life of the version.
+As a result, MQT YAQS is no longer tested under Python 3.9 and no longer ships Python 3.9 wheels.

 <!-- Version links -->

 [unreleased]: https://github.com/munich-quantum-toolkit/yaqs/compare/v0.3.0...HEAD